Psychology Internship Training Program

 The doctoral internship program in psychology offers broad education and training with a focus on the specializations of Counseling Psychology and Clinical Psychology.
 As mentioned, the internship is consistent with APA's definition of training in Health Service Psychology in that we provide experiences in the delivery of preventive and therapeutic interventions services to address psychological and physical health (APA, 1996; APA, 2011).
 We prepare our interns to become licensed as psychologists at the independent practice level.

-The UCC espouses a Scientist-Practitioner philosophy of training responsive to its multicultural setting within a university community.
+The UCC espouses a Scientist-Practitioner philosophy of training responsive to its setting within a university community.
 The UCC is committed to providing generalist training that facilitates growth and competence and integrates the application of current scientific and cultural knowledge, principles, and theories in the provision of professional services.
-Interns learn to apply their skills within a multicultural and ethical service delivery environment.
+Interns learn to apply their skills within an ethical service delivery environment.

 The internship training program builds on professional knowledge acquired during doctoral training related to the following substantive content areas of general psychology: biological bases of behavior, cognitive-affective bases of behavior, social bases of behavior, and individual behavior (Belar & Perry, 1992).
 Interns are expected to integrate science and professional practice sufficiently to demonstrate assessment and intervention skill and ability with diverse target individuals and groups.
 As articulated by Stoltenberg, Pace, Kashubeck-West, Biever, Patterson, and Welch (2000), our training program envisions the Scientist-Practitioner as a professional who is trained “to identify a problem, gather relevant data, formulate hypotheses, and test these hypotheses in a systematic manner.”
 For example, integration of the Scientist-Practitioner philosophy is evident in the training provided in session-to-session utilization of the Counseling Center Assessment of Psychology Symptoms, or CCAPS.
 We agree with the assertion of Stoltenberg, et al. (2000) that “the scientist role is as important in the moment-by-moment process of clinical activity as it is in conducting controlled empirical studies.”